Compliance

 Information published on ZYNDIO — including blog posts, FAQs, category pages, product descriptions, quiz output, and email newsletters — is provided for general educational and informational purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.

-Reading content on this site does not create a clinician-patient relationship.
-A clinician-patient relationship begins only when an independent licensed clinician affiliated with the platform accepts you for evaluation and treatment.
+Reading content on this site does not create a physician-patient relationship.
+A physician-patient relationship begins only when an independent board certified licensed medical doctor affiliated with the platform accepts you for evaluation and treatment.

 No diagnosis or treatment via blog or marketing content

-Always seek the advice of a qualified clinician with any questions you may have regarding a medical condition, medication, or treatment.
+Always seek the advice of a board certified licensed medical doctor with any questions you may have regarding a medical condition, medication, or treatment.
 Never disregard professional medical advice or delay seeking it because of something you have read on this site.

 Individual variation